AI agents now decide.Make sure they pick you.

 B2B is moving fastest.
 Forrester is forecasting that 1 in 5 B2B sellers will need to respond to AI-powered buyer agents by the end of 2026.
 Procurement teams are already running shortlists through agent workflows.

-On the consumer side, AI search - ChatGPT, Perplexity, Gemini, Google AI Overviews - is becoming a pre-store discovery channel.
+On the consumer side, AI search - ChatGPT, Claude, Gemini, Perplexity, Google AI Overviews - is becoming a pre-store discovery channel.
 Users ask the AI for recommendations, then go to the App Store to download.
 The agent doesn't replace the store.
 It just decides which apps make it onto the user's consideration list before the store is ever opened.

 These platforms are investing, not retreating.
 The shift is additive, not destructive.